kylefleishman/kylefleishman.com/README.md

-# kyle.dev
+# kylefleishman.com
-My personal blog &amp; portfolio (Under Development!)
+My Personal website made with Gatsby and hosted on Netlify.
 # License
-This project is sourced under the MIT License!
+This project is sourced under the MIT License.